 These include:

-- UV radiation-emitting or ozone-generating device sold or used to disinfect another medical device (for example, PPE, ultrasound probes, endoscopes), which are regulated as Class II medical devices and subject to regulation under the MDR
+- UV radiation-emitting or ozone-generating devices sold or used to disinfect a medical device (for example, personal protective equipment, ultrasound probes, endoscopes), that is regulated as a Class II device and is subject to regulation under the MDR

-- UV-emitting devices used as a therapeutic device (for example, to treat skin conditions)
+- UV radiation-emitting devices used as a therapeutic device (for example, to treat skin conditions)

 For more information or guidance on the MDR or medical devices subject to these Regulations, please email meddevices-instrumentsmed@hc-sc.gc.ca.

-- control or kill plant pathogens, such as in greenhouse settings
+- control or kill plant or animal pathogens (for example, greenhouse settings), or

 Municipal water treatment is regulated at the provincial or territorial level.
 For information on the acceptability of UV-emitting or ozone-generating devices in municipal water treatment, please contact the appropriate provincial or territorial authority.